Ben1897/info/README.md

 ===========================================================================================

 ## Introduction
-This is an open-source program for evaluating the dynamics of complex system dynamics by using a recently-proposed causal history analysis framework.
+This is an open-source program for evaluating the complex system dynamics by using a recently-proposed causal history analysis framework.

 ## References
 - Jiang, P., & Kumar, P. (2019).
 Bundled interaction from causal history in complex system dynamics. in preparation.